 “You’ve got an eFax!”

 Spam emails are nothing new and unfortunately most internet users are confronted with them daily.
 Their purposes vary from simply promoting a site or product, to phishing and downright infecting a computer.
-Today we received a particular nasty, but at the same time convincing-looking email, claiming to be from eFax.
+Today we received a particularly nasty, but at the same time convincing-looking email, claiming to be from eFax:

 Convincing at first sight, but when looking a little closer it becomes clear that this is nothing more than an attempt to have the reader open a supposed PDF document.